RolandChristensen/developer-journal/_drafts/git.md

 ## Deleting Branches
 Once you have merged or decided you will not accept the changes made on a branch you will want to delete them to clean up.

-`$ git branch -d branch-name`: deletes the branch.
+`git branch -d branch-name`: deletes the branch.

 Go ahead and delete any extra braches now and do a Git branch between them to verify they are gone.